 - Start a blog.
 If it’s on a counseling-related topic, you should be able to count the time spent researching and writing.

-- Subscribe to the blog of the American Counseling Association and Time2Track’s blog.
+- Subscribe to the blog of the American Counseling Association and check out Time2Track’s blog.
 Reading their blogs are professional development and/or research hours.

 - Search for an internship and take on a second site.